 — RB Leipzig English (@RBLeipzig_EN) July 9, 2018

-Marsch was appointed to be the assistant coach of the German Club, Rb Leipzig in the 2018/19 season.
-The head coach at the time was Ralf Ragnick.
-Ralf Ragnick had been an integral part of RB Leipzig and had held many managerial positions for the club.
-RB Leipzig was only founded in 2009 and has only played in the Bundesliga since 2016.
+Marsch was appointed as the assistant coach of the German club Rb Leipzig in the 2018/19 season.
+The head coach at the time was Ralf Rangnick.
+Ralf Rangick had been an integral part of RB Leipzig and had held many managerial positions for the club.
+RB Leipzig was only founded in 2009 and has played in the Bundesliga since 2016.
 Ralf was highly experienced and had deeply contributed to the club’s success and Marsche’s one season here was probably a training phase for him by the club’s legend himself.

 What a club!
 What a team!!
 Very proud of our group! 🏆🇦🇹 pic.twitter.com/NN32JHNJan

 RB Salzburg plays in the Austrian Bundesliga and have been the dominant team of the league.
 Unlike RB Leipzig, this is an old club with a lot of history.
 Red Bull bought the club in 2005 and rebuilt their whole system and the club has been doing wonderful ever since.
 The fans weren’t really happy with the idea of an outsider leading their team.
 Banners saying ‘No to Marsch’ were seen even before he was officially hired.
 Sensing a pattern here?